 If I want to move away, do I have to go to court?

-If you don’t obtain consent, or their other partner objects to your move, you can consider collaborative options such as mediation.
+If you don’t obtain consent, or your ex-partner objects to your move, you can consider collaborative options such as mediation.
 By working with a mediator you may be able to come up with an acceptable solution without the need to go to court.

 If you still can’t agree then you can still proceed with your relocation without going to court.
 However, your ex can then apply to the court to stop your move, and you may have to go to court and prove that the relocation is in your child’s best interests (see the section below).